This article may contain links from our affiliate partners. Please read how we make money!

 13. Keto Butter Chicken

 This easy keto butter chicken recipe features a simple, quick marinade and rich butter chicken sauce!
 Learn how to make butter chicken for an Indian feast at home.
-This is one of our favorite one pot meal prep ideas!
+This is one of my favorite one pot meal prep ideas!

 14. Whole Masoor Dal (Brown Lentils)